Going to college is a big adjustment for anyone, but through Fraternity and Sorority Life, your child could find their home-away-from-home!

 - More than 85% of the student leaders on some 730 collegiate campuses nationwide are involved in the Greek community.

-- Greeks volunteer over 850,000 hours of their time annually.
+- FSL volunteer over 850,000 hours of their time annually.

-What is my role as a parent?
+What is your role as a parent or caregiver?

 Have additional questions/concerns?